DijoG/SimMod_E-Post/README.md

 Jupyter Notebook exercises and solutions for complex simulation modelling of electric trucks.\
 ***ipynb_Aufgabe*** directory contains the exercises.\
 ***ipynb_Loesung*** directory contains the solutions.\
-Do consider a careful interpretation of Model.py solution.\
+1) Do consider a careful interpretation of the Model.py solution.\
+2) Please, do not change the code.\
 Have fun!